sage-code/maj/case.md

 * Erosion of linguistic diversity has reduced the number of spoken languages to around 6,500;
 * Existing spoken languages become more complex as time pass and therefore difficult to learn;
-* Existing spoken languages are difficult to optimize due to schools and government intervention;
+* Existing spoken languages are difficult to optimize due to government intervention;
-* Existing languages are thought in schools to be uses as it is not to improve the language;
+* Existing languages are thought in schools to be used not to be improved;

 For learning English you need about 5 years, from 1'st grade to 5'th grade you will learn about 1400 words.
-The rest of your life you learn English.
-Even if you are born in US or England you will not know every words of English.
+The rest of your life you learn the English.
+Even if you are born in US or England you will not know every words of English until you die.

 **about Maj:**